pingidentity-developers-experience/ping-p1-terraform-sample-apps/BXRetail-Terraform-pkg/README.md

 ````

 If this is successful, you will see a new environment added to your PingOne organization under the name `Ping Identity Example`.
-If this is successful, you will see a new environment added to your PingOne organization under the name "Ping Identity Example".

 **NOTE:** The k8s deployment creates new ingresses and a subdomain for the app of `k8s_deploy_name.k8s_deploy_domain`.
 So the app may not be immediately available when terraforming is complete.
 Go get yourself some coff-ay and try again.